IzanamiiDevv/ChatSphere/README.md

 # ChatSphere

-ChatSphere is a real-time chat web application built using Firebase, Vite, React, and TypeScript.
+ChatSphere is a real-time chat web application built using MySQL, Express, Vite, React, and TypeScript.
 It allows users to engage in conversations with each other in real-time.

 ## Features